chenz0902/infomation/index.md

 Zhang, Grandits, Pukk, Hauge & Meijer.
 (2018) Training non-rational operational management in healthcare: what are the available logistical simulations.
 Submitted to BioMedical Central Advances in Simulations.
 Under revision.<br/>

 Zhang and Meijer.
 (2018) Modelling and simulation of the Stockholms emergency care.
 Submitted to the 2018 Annual Conference of Council of Engineering Systems Universities (CESUN).
 Under review.<br/>

+Zhang and Meijer.
+(2018) Simulation Game for Patient Transportation.
+Submitted to the 2018 International Simulation and Gaming Society (ISAGA) conference.
+Under reveiw <br/>